Zheng-Meng/Dynamics-Reconstruction-ML/README.md

 We address this challenge by developing a hybrid transformer and reservoir-computing machine-learning scheme.
 For a complex and nonlinear target system, the training of the transformer can be conducted not using any data from the target system, but with essentially unlimited synthetic data from known chaotic systems.
 The trained transformer is then tested with the sparse data from the target system.
 The output of the transformer is further fed into a reservoir computer for predicting the long-term dynamics or the attractor of the target system.

+# Simulation Guidance

+Download the time series data of all chaotic systems from [Zenodo](https://doi.org/10.5281/zenodo.14014975) and move them to the 'chaos_data' file.
+You can also generate the chaotic data by using